milchinskiy/ward/docs/api_user_guide.md

 - `fs.copy(from, to, opts?) -> { ok, err }`
 - `fs.move(from, to, opts?) -> { ok, err }`

+Notes:

+- `fs.copy` operates on regular files; it does not copy directories.
+- `fs.move` uses `rename` when possible.
+On cross-device moves it falls back to copy+remove for regular files; moving directories or symlinks across devices is currently unsupported.

 ### 4.9 Temporary directories